agenium-scale/nsimd/doc/markdown/defines.md

 is no need to have code different from Clang's specific code so we do no provide a macro to detect this compiler in particular.

-Note that when one of the above macros is defined the others are not.
+Note also that two of the above macros can be defined at the same time.
+This happens typically when compiling for a device.
+For example when compiling for NVIDIA CUDA with nvcc both `NSIMD_IS_NVCC` and `NSIMD_IS_GCC` (when the host compiler is GCC).

 ## Compilation environment and contants